 8 From there he went on toward the hills east of Bethel and pitched his tent, with Bethel on the west and Ai on the east.
 There he built an altar to the Lord and called on the name of the Lord.

 Why don’t you watch the cartoon below which re-tells the bible story we are looking at today.

 Here are some questions to think about.
 The verses the answers are found in are given in brackets.

-- What were they able to now do?
+- What did Abraham do?
 (4)

 You will need: